cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop! ☕
+Welcome to the Local Coffee Shop app!

+This is a simple React application that showcases our coffee shop's menu and offers a brief introduction to our services.

 ## Features
-- A simple and elegant interface.
+- Stylish design
-- Responsive design for mobile and desktop.
+- Responsive layout
-- Menu with various coffee options.
+- Easy navigation

 ## Menu
 - Espresso